Yet another judge rejects Trump effort to block offshore wind, saying NY project can resume

 Danish company Orsted sued the administration over halting both Sunrise Wind and its Revolution Wind for Rhode Island and Connecticut.
 In a preliminary injunction hearing on Sunrise Wind at the U.S. District Court for the District of Columbia on Monday, Lamberth cited many of the same reasons that he used when he ruled in January that construction could continue on Revolution Wind.

 Sunrise Wind said it would resume work as soon as possible.
+The project is roughly 45% complete and is expected to be operational next year.

-The state of New York and the U.S. Department of the Interior's Bureau of Ocean Energy Management did not immediately respond to requests for comment.
+It wasn’t clear whether the administration would appeal.
+The Bureau of Ocean Energy Management declined to comment on the litigation.

-New York’s attorney general, Letitia James, sued the Trump administration over halting Sunrise Wind and Empire Wind because she said the pause threatens New York’s economy and energy grid.
+Though all five projects have been cleared to resume, the construction pause has cost developers millions of dollars and, along with Trump’s sustained attacks on renewable energies of all kinds, injected uncertainty and additional risk into future projects.
+Such delays also mean additional costs for ratepayers, said Hillary Bright, executive director of offshore wind advocacy group Turn Forward.

 Other federal judges allowed construction to restart in January on the Empire Wind project for New York by Norwegian company Equinor, Coastal Virginia Offshore Wind for Virginia by Dominion Energy Virginia, and Vineyard Wind for Massachusetts by Avangrid and Copenhagen Infrastructure Partners.

-Hillary Bright, executive director of offshore wind advocacy group Turn Forward, cited the industry's victories in court in saying the government should stop trying to block such projects.

-“At a time when electricity demand is rising rapidly and grid reliability is under increasing strain, these projects represent critically needed utility-scale power sources that are making progress toward completion,” Bright said.
-She estimated the projects combined would generate 6 gigawatts of electricity, powering 2.5 million American homes and businesses.
+Bright estimated the projects combined would generate 6 gigawatts of electricity, powering 2.5 million American homes and businesses.

+In a statement, New York Gov. Kathy Hochul, a Democrat, called Monday's ruling a “big win” for the state’s future, insisting that “energy independence is national security.”
+The state’s attorney general, Letitia James, sued the Trump administration over halting Sunrise Wind and Empire Wind because she said the pause threatens New York’s economy and energy grid.

+Rhode Island Sen. Sheldon Whitehouse, the top Democrat on the Senate environment committee, said the judges' rulings show that the administration's claims about security and the high costs of wind power don't stand up to scrutiny.

 Read more of AP’s climate coverage.